The age-old question every business will face: do we build it or should we buy it?

 Yes and no.

-It is true that using a third party platform for PLS would be challenging without access to the data you need to power that platform (usually product data and CRM data).
+It is true that using a third-party platform for PLS would be challenging without access to the data you need to power that platform (usually product usage data and CRM data).

 However, getting data into shape is only half the battle.
 Once data is ready to go, it is probably not the best use of your technical team's time to try and build the rest of the solution.

-GTM teams require MUCH more than just raw data.
-They need insights that they can action and a tool to help orchestrate getting those insights into the hands of the right people at the right time.
+GTM teams require MUCH more than just raw data to execute a product-led growth strategy.
+They need insights on user behavior that they can action and a tool to help orchestrate getting those insights into the hands of the right people at the right time.

 Typically, building this part of the Product-Led Sales machine takes much longer than just cleaning up the data (we’ll get to the numbers later in this post).
-Like we said, getting data into shape is only half the battle - the other half is building the automations, workflows, dashboards, scoring models and more.
+As we said, getting data into shape is only half the battle - the other half is building the automations, workflows, dashboards, scoring models, and everything else that influences the customer journey.
 Not to mention, after you build them, you need to maintain and update them over time.

 Our recommendation